mikelove/eurobioc2015/index.md

 * Sailfish/Salmon and kallisto are **game changing** methods
 * Quantification from FASTA in minutes
-* For those who still want gene-level DE,
+* For those who still want gene-level DE <br>
-* … and to reduce problems of bias and unidentifiability:
+… and to reduce problems of bias and unidentifiability:
   * Summarize counts (or estimated counts) to gene-level
   * Calculate offset based on average transcript length